 Easy to Scale

-The Three Types of Phone Switchboard
+The 3 Types of Switchboard

 Modern phone switchboards fall into three categories: On-premise PBX, IP-PBX and Virtual PBX: